-While it’s becoming more common for companies to establish programs for marketing, referral, and reseller partners, many SaaS companies have yet to explore the potential of technology partnerships to drive growth.
+While it’s becoming more common for companies to establish programs for marketing, referral and reseller partners, many SaaS companies have yet to explore the potential of technology partnerships to drive growth.

 What is a technology partnership?

 But an integration alone does not make a partnership.
-The secret to why technology partnerships is work is the way they make your product more discoverable.
+The secret to why technology partnerships work is the way they make your product more discoverable.

 - Generate more qualified leads